 Angelica is the European cousin of the more familiar dong-quai.
 A graceful flowering plant related to carrots, dill, and fennel, angelica is found as far north as Nunavut and Lapland and as far south as Syria and South Carolina.
 The plant has an intense yet sweet aroma more like carrots than like dill or fennel.

-This beautiful root is used as a tonic anti-inflammatory for arthritic conditions.
-It is an aromatic bitter and is a digestive stimulant.
+This beautiful root can be used as a tonic anti-inflammatory for arthritic conditions.
+It can be an aromatic bitter and used as a digestive stimulant.
 It can be made into a honey or syrup to treat wet coughs.
-It can treat menstrual cramps.
+It may help treat menstrual cramps.